Damped perturbations in stellar systems: Genuine modes and Landau-damped waves: The concealed mode

 Second, it can be shown numerically that initial condition $g(v) = g_-(v)$ gives rise to $f(v,t) = g_-(v) \exp(-\gamma_k t)$.
 In other words, the shape of the perturbed DF is preserved (Fig.\,\ref{fig:def}), which is a characteristic of a genuine mode.
 Physically, it is quite obvious that eigenfunctions of the discrete modes used as initial states for eq. (\ref{eq:hsm-ev}) lead to exponential density growth/decay with rate $\pm\gamma_k$.
 In Appendix A we show this explicitly using (\ref{eq:dens_ilt}) and (\ref{eq:dens_lt}).

 The two reasons considered above demand to complement Fig.\,\ref{fig:hsm} by the damped mode (see red dots in both panels).

-Note that exponential density change for genuine modes manifests itself differently in the behaviour of the DFs from the Landau-damped waves.
+Note that the exponential density damping, which is shown by both genuine modes and Landau-damped waves, manifests itself differently in the behaviour of the DFs in the two classes of solution.
 For the formers, shapes of the DF profiles do not change, but its amplitude varies proportionally to $\exp(\pm\gamma_k t)$.
 In the latter, the amplitudes do not change, but the shape becomes more and more jagged, see Fig.\,\ref{fig:lds}.
 To disentangle from genuine modes, we call them below `quasi-modes'.

 Similarly to the initial Maxwell DF, the initial state of the form (\ref{eq:g1}) with $c_+$ replaced by the aperiodic Landau solution $c^{(0)} \equiv -\ii |\gamma^{(0)}_{\rm L}|/k$ gives rise to DF shearing , and asymptotically to density decay $\propto\exp(\gamma^0_{\rm L} t)$.
 This takes place if the DF and other entries of (\ref{eq:hsm-ev}) are defined on the real $v$-axis.
 Now consider the task on the complex $v$-contour passing below $c^{(0)}$, e.g.: \be v_{\rm I} = -2 |c^{(0)}|\,\exp\left(-\case{1}{2}\,v_{\rm R}^2 \right)\,, \ee where $v_{\rm R}$ and $v_{\rm I}$ are the real and imaginary parts of velocity $v$.
 The corresponding DF is shown in Fig.\,\ref{fig:efld} with solid lines.
 Its time evolution is just decreasing of the amplitude preserving the shape of the function.
 To demonstrate this, we give DF at $t=50$ multiplied by $\exp(|c^{(0)}| k t)$ (`$\circ$'-marks).
 We conclude that constructed DF is a genuine eigenmode, {\it but on the complex contour!} Corresponding `density' defined as intergal $\int f(v,t)\,dv$ over this complex contour decays strictly exponentially from the very beginning.